yaqwsx/bcthesis/caching.md

 saved only about 6\ %  in the reachability tasks, however up to 65\ % of the queries were cached in the \ltl benchmarks.

-This result made us to revisit the implementation of the \ltl algorithm in
+This result made us revisit the implementation of the \ltl algorithm in
 \symdivine. \symdivine uses nested DFS with iterative deepening, as bugs in software are usually shallow and occur e.g. during first few iterations of a cycle in a program.
-If \symdivine finds a cycle in a verified program, that needs to be unrolled, classical DFS approach would first fully unrolled the cycle and then searched the other parts of the multi-state space.
+If \symdivine finds a cycle in a verified program, that needs to be unrolled, classical DFS approach will first fully unroll the cycle and then will search the other parts of the multi-state space.
 Iterative deepening can prevent this behaviour and thus speed-up verification of erroneous programs.
 However verification of programs with no bug takes longer.
-The inspiration for the implementation was taken from \divine, that also feature iterative deepening DFS. \divine does not keep the state space graph and during every iteration with increased depth it regenerates the state-space from scratch.
-However generation of multi-state space is computationally more demanding compared to generation of explicit-state space and the overhead caused be re- generation of the multi-state space is not negligible as queries to an
-\smt solver are involved.
+The inspiration for the implementation was taken from \divine, which also feature iterative deepening DFS. \divine does not keep the state space graph and during every iteration with increased depth it regenerates the state-space from scratch.
+However generation of multi-state space is computationally more demanding compared to generation of explicit-state space; the overhead caused by re-generation of the multi-state space is not negligible as queries to an \smt solver are involver.
 The re-generation of the multi-state space caused enormous hit-rate and thus brought a significant speed-up.
 Note that similar effect was not observed on reachability, as it uses BFS based approach.

-As the original \ltl algorithm did not feature user-friendly way to pass an \ltl property, we decided to implement new version that would keep the whole multi-state space including the transitions between states and brought the user-friendliness.
+As the original \ltl algorithm did not feature user-friendly way to pass an \ltl property, we decided to implement new version which would keep the whole multi-state space including the transitions between states and would brought the user-friendliness.
 Keeping the transitions between the states caused a slightly bigger speed up than naive caching in the original version.
 Also the hit-rate of naive cache was reduced to similar levels as in case of reachability